Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

-When \textrm{MP} is a MIP, the initial cuts can significantly strengthen the initial LP relaxation.
-A pair of cuts of the form (\ref{initial:1}) and (\ref{initial:2}) are formally valid for \textrm{MP} for all $k \in K$ and $l \in [n]\setminus \pi(k)$.
-However, generating all possible initial cuts can become computationally intensive, since in our case, we need to run a discret-event simulation for each evaluation of $W_{[\pi(k),l]}^k$.
-Recall, however, that in practice, $f_k$ is likely to depend most strongly on the number of resources allocated to objects which are, in some sense, ``neighbours'' of $\pi(k)$.
+A pair of cuts are formally valid for the master problem for all $\omega \in \Omega$ and $l \in [n]\setminus \pi(\omega)$.
+But generating all possible initial cuts can become computationally intensive, since we need to run a discrete-event simulation for each evaluation of $W_{\pi(\omega)l}^\omega$.
+Recall though that in practice $f_\omega$ is likely to depend most strongly on objects which are, in some sense, ``neighbours'' of $\pi(\omega)$.
 For instance, in Example \ref{example:intro}, the total delay for all jobs that arrive in a given time period depends strongly on the adjacent time periods.
 Therefore we will restrict the initial cuts to pairs which are ``nearest neighbours'' in some natural sense.
-The notion of neighborhoods will depend on the structure of the problem, but for the cases we consider, one is readily apparent.
 Now, having laid the theoretical groundwork, the rest of this paper will focus on applications.